Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 True
 ```

-You might also notice that the array returned by `broadcast_to` is read-only.
+If you've ever used `broadcast_to()`, you might have noticed that the array
-That's because writing into it would not do what you'd expect, since the
+returned by it is read-only.
+That's because writing into it would not do what
-repeated elements literally refer to the same memory.
+you'd expect, since the repeated elements literally refer to the same memory.

 This shows why [broadcasting](broadcasting) is so powerful: it can be done
 without any actual copy of the data.
 When you perform an operation on two